Republicans advance bill to ban “1619 Project” in school curriculum

 Multiple Black Iowans spoke at the legislative hearing in support of the legislation and efforts to ban the use of the “1619 Project” in Iowa classrooms.

-“Here’s a movement that wants to erase our history,” said Bernie Hayes, of Cedar Rapids.
+“Here’s a movement that wants to erase our history,” said Bernie Hayes, of Cedar Rapids, who has run for the Iowa Senate as a Republican.
 “We’re presenting a view of history through one lens, and frankly we need all the lenses.”

 Rep. Ras Smith, a Democratic legislator from Waterloo and Black Iowan, said he agreed that all lenses are needed when teaching American history, and, he argued, that’s exactly what the “1619 Project” does by highlighting aspects of U.S. history that have been largely ignored in textbooks.
 Smith said he opposes the legislation.